 A swollen jaw requires an emergency visit to your dentist.
 A swollen jaw is caused by a number of issues ranging from infection to trauma.
 Avoid hard foods and chewing gum to reduce stress on your jaw.
 Apply moist heat to the outside of your cheek near the jaw joint and take over-the-counter anti-inflammatory medication to alleviate the pain.

 Losing a filling or crown that covers your tooth can cause pain or discomfort.
 We provide emergency dental care to help you alleviate the pain and discomfort.
-In case you lose your crown or filling, or your crown becomes loose, schedule an appointment with us at the earliest possible time.
+In case you lose your crown or filling, or your crown becomes loose, schedule an appointment with our emergency dentists in Urbandale Smiles at the earliest possible time.
 However, if this happens after hours, you can try a temporary fix.
 Get temporary cement or temporary filling material from Wal-Mart or Walgreens stores and place your crown or filling back on your tooth.

 When you develop an abscess or infection, it can cause pain that results in loss of sleep.
 Whenever you notice any swelling or infection on your gums, contact your dentist immediately.
 This is something that should not be ignored.
 If this happens after hours, you may consider seeking dental care at an ER.